 “This is a faithful saying and worthy of all acceptance.
 10 For to this end we both labor and suffer reproach, because we trust in the living God, who is the Savior of all men, especially of those who believe (pistôn “believers”).
 11 These things command and teach.”
 (1Tim 4:9-11)

 This is a very difficult verse for Partialists who insist that only the elect believers of this age will ever be saved.
 It clearly says that, although believers are saved in a special sense, God will nevertheless save all men and not just those who believe in this age.

 In what sense is the salvation of those who are believers in this life special as compared with the rest?
 In every way!
-In the first place they have the privilege of being the firstfruits, taking part in the first resurrection which takes place at the Second Coming of Christ.
-(Rev 20:5,6) They will then reign with Christ over the sheep nations for 1,000 years while the goats, who were not believers and did not aid Christ’s brethren in tribulation, must undergo eonian correction (kolasin aionion) in eonian fire (pur aionion) in hades along with the rest of the unbelieving dead.
-(Matt 25:46)
+In the first place they have the privilege of being the firstfruits, taking part in the first resurrection which occurs at the Second Coming of Christ (Rev 20:5-6).
+They will then reign with Christ over the sheep of the nations for 1,000 years while the goats, who were not believers and did not aid Christ’s brethren in tribulation, must undergo eonian correction (kolasin aionion) in eonian fire (pur aionion) in hades along with the rest of the unbelieving dead (Matt 25:41,46).